SimonLoir/crocodile/README.md

 ## How to write a function ?

-Here is a basic PyWasm function :
+Here is a basic Crocodile.js function :

 ```
 def [return type] [name]([args]):